yxlin/yxlin.github.io/_docs/fixed-effect-model/many_participants.md

 supposing one type is the celebrity photos, so people perhaps see more often, and the other is the photos of randomly selected strangers.

-In the model setting, I presume a rate model, which has its drift rates affected by the two factors, S and F.  The latent factor, _M_, is just a LBA way to model independent accumulators.
+In the model set-up, I presume a rate model, which has its drift rates affected by the two factors, S and F.  The latent factor, _M_, is just a LBA way to model independent accumulators.
 Another factor, _R_, not explicitly in the factorial design, is an indicator factor, indicating